jaak0b/Ronin/README.md

 ## Origins

 Ronin started as a mod of [CxChanger](https://github.com/cx330-TXY/CxChanger) by cx330-TXY.
-The core idea — an underactuated hotend swap driven by printhead motion, with a magnetic kinematic coupling on the module — comes from there and still defines how Ronin works.
+The core idea, an underactuated hotend swap driven by printhead motion, with a magnetic kinematic coupling on the module comes from there and still defines how Ronin works.

 Over time the design drifted far enough that nothing interchanges with the original anymore: coupling layout, magnet arrangement, backplate, hotend mount and the extruder placement are all new.
-At that point keeping the CxChanger name would have implied a compatibility that no longer exists, so it got a new one.
+At that point keeping the CxChanger name would have implied a compatibility that no longer exists.

 ## Thanks